Martha Frish Okabe

 Experience at SAIC

-I've found being part of the SAIC community for a dozen years very satisfying.
-I enjoy sharing what I've learned professionally, and I especially enjoy the give and take of an active classroom discussion.
-After the completion of the course, I highly value my continuing relationships with my former students.
+Being part of the SAIC community for almost twenty years is very satisfying.
+I enjoy sharing what I've learned professionally, and I especially enjoy the give and take of active classroom discussions.
+After the completion of my course, I highly value my continuing relationships with former students.

 I have extensive real-world and academic experience in urban planning, real estate, and historic preservation.